alexmc2/colour-palette-generator/README.md

 **Deployment:** The app is hosted using AWS Elastic Beanstalk and Code Pipeline.
 It was originally hosted on Vercel but ~70% of the API requests timed out due to Vercel's 15s limit, which meant exploring alternative hosting for the app.

 **Other Libraries:** The app also uses libraries such as python-dotenv for environment variable management, and Tailwind CSS for styling and responsive design.

+**Future Updates** I'll adding more functionality and complexity to this app at a later date.